-Most of the following information is from the Glen Lake/Crystal River Watershed Management Plan and Cooperative Lakes Monitoring Program report.
+Most of the following information is from the Glen Lake/Crystal River Watershed Management Plan.

 The Glen Lakes are two of the most important natural resources in Glen Arbor Township.
 Big Glen Lake (4,800 acres) and Little Glen Lake (1,450 acres) are adjacent to each other, but somewhat different in character.
 Big Glen Lake is a large, deep, oligotrophic to hyper-oligotrophic lake, meaning it is very clear and low in the production of organisms, including plants and fish.
 See Photo 3-2.
 This is due to a lack of nutrients in the water that would stimulate the growth of microorganisms, plants, and other aquatic organisms-the food chain that would support a fishery.
-Little Glen Lake is shallower and is more productive, with a higher Chlorophyll a reading.
+Little Glen Lake is shallower and is more productive, with a higher Chlorophyll a reading (1.4 ug/l for Big Glen and 2.4 ug/l for Little Glen).
 Chlorophyll a is an indicator of nutrients that support life in the lake.
-Big Glen is also more transparent, with Secchi disk readings that typically are much higher than Little Glen.
+Big Glen is also more transparent, with Secchi disk readings of 18.5 ft in 2003 and only 5.4 ft for Little Glen in the same year.
 Transparency is an indicator of the amount of microscopic life in the lake, and thus of the amount of nutrients in the water.
 Little Glen supports warm water fish, such as yellow perch, northern pike, bluegill, largemouth and smallmouth bass.
-Current Chloophyll a, Secchi disk, and phosphorous readings can be found in the annual Cooperative Lake Monitoring Program Report.
+However, Little Glen is also an oligotrophic lake, as it has phosphorus levels of only 8 ug/l in spring of 2003 and 10 ug/l in late summer of 2003.
+Phosphorus levels in Big Glen Lake were 10ug/l in spring and 2 ug/l in late summer of 2003, which is an unexpected anomaly.

 Non-native invasive species (plants, fish, mollusks and other aquatic organisms from outside the Glen Lake ecosystem and that have no natural predators in the Glen Lake ecosystem) are a concern for the health of a lake ecosystem.
 The introduction of such species can alter the balance of plants and animals in the lake, causing a decline in desirable species and sometimes negatively affecting recreational activity in the lake.
 There are a number of non-native invasive species of concern in Michigan.
 These include the spiny waterflea, fish hook waterflea, the round goby fish, Eurasian Water Milfoil plant and Zebra Mussels.
 Zebra Mussels were found in Big Glen, Little Glen Lake and Fisher Lake in 2003.
 This measure has the potential to clog water intakes for household water supply, irrigation or the cooling water intakes on outboard boat motors.
 Their sharp shells can be a problem for swimmers.
 It is possible for a large population of Zebra Mussels to increase the clarity of the lake, but clarity is not a problem for Glen Lake.
 However, by removing microscopic life, the basis of the food chain for fish, the supply of fish in the lake may fall even further.
 In lakes that contain enough nutrients to support water-born algae populations, Zebra Mussels are thought to promote the occurrence of blue-green algae blooms that produce toxins that can cause adverse reactions in humans.
 This is because the Zebra Mussels only eat other species of algae that are the competitors of blue-green algae for whatever nutrients are in the water.
-With their competition reduced, blue-green algae "bloom," or expand dramatically in population.
+With their competition reduced, blue-green algae"bloom," or expand dramatically in population.